 Please do not submit your official transcripts until all degrees you will earn prior to enrolling at Northwestern University are listed.Verifying the completion of your previous degrees is an important step in our transcript collection process.

-New students will not be permitted to register for their second quarter of study at Northwestern until all official transcripts (including degree-awarding transcripts) have been received by TGS
+New students will not be permitted to register for their first quarter of study at Northwestern until all official transcripts (including degree-awarding transcripts) have been received by TGS

 Submit your health record information

 All new full-time and half-time students must visit the Northwestern University Health Service (NUHS) website to review information relating to University and State of Illinois health requirements, and download the required entrance health form.
 There are deadlines associated with these requirements (listed on the NUHS website).

 If you have accepted funding by a source other than Northwestern University (NSF, Ford Foundation, VEF, etc.), you must notify TGS’s Financial Aid staff via email prior to your first quarter of enrollment.
 If necessary, TGS will make appropriate adjustments to your TGS financial package.